Skip to main content

 We talk about switching your broadband provider quite a lot (it’s kind of what we do), and we know that consumers who regularly compare and switch tend to get the best broadband deals available.

-So what’s keeping a signficant percentage of the population from switching providers and saving themselves money?
-We delved into the research and found six myths that surround the process of switching broadband and will reveal why they're just not true.
+So what’s keeping so many UK households from switching and saving themselves money?
+Here are six myths about switching broadband providers that you may have thought about and why they're just not true.

 Probably the biggest myth surrounding switching broadband is that it’s too much of a hassle.

-Myth 2: “I’ll lose internet access when I switch”
+2. Will I lose internet access when I switch?

-Again, switching to or from the likes of Virgin Media or Hyperoptic – those that operate on a separate network – you’ll have to organise your cancellation and installation yourself.
-To ensure you don’t lose your connection, try to arrange for there to be sufficient overlap in provider service.
+Again, if you switch to or from Virgin Media or Hyperoptic—those that operate on a separate network—you’ll have to organise your cancellation and installation yourself.
+To ensure you don’t lose your connection, try to arrange for sufficient overlap in provider service.

 Remember: before confirming a start date with your new provider, check if your current provider requires you to give a certain amount of cancellation notice.
 Otherwise, you could end up double-paying for your broadband for a while.